Skip to content ↓

 Caffi Coch and Chillies

-The kitchen and café in the study centre have been in full swing since 2014.
-Key stage 4 and Leavers are now both using the area to deliver food skills and start to run a café for other students.
+The kitchen and café have been in full swing with pupils using the area to deliver food skills and running a café for other students.
 It is also being used for the delivery of hospitality skills for a full day on Fridays.

 The staff have now become acquainted with the different items of industrial standard kitchen appliances and are now extending their skills and getting the best from the area.